Property Division

-Irvine Divorce Lawyers Help With Property Division
+Irvine Property Division Attorneys

-Characterizing property
+Characterizing Property

 During divorce, the first task involved with property division is characterizing what property is community and what property is separate.
 Separate property is not subject to division and includes property owned prior to marriage, along with property acquired from inheritances or gifts to only one spouse.
-Property couples acquire jointly during marriage is community property and generally includes the following:

 • Gross income